alisw/AliPhysics/PWG/EMCAL/READMEemcCorrections.txt

 Note that your configuration wagon should depend on the centralized correction task wagon, but your tasks (such as jet finders, user tasks, etc) should depend **only** on the centralized correction task wagon.
 They should not depend on your configuration wagon!
+One side effect of this configuration is that intermediate train test may fail with an error about the correction task not being configured.
+Intermediate tests failing is not necessarily a problem in itself - instead, check on the result of the full train test.
+If that test was successful, the train is fine and can be started.

 # Configuring Corrections                                       {#configureEMCalCorrections}